maolro/raldamain/en/rules/ranks/Bloodlines/plantilla de fuego.md

 ## Rank IV

 Increases your CHA by 1.
+You can replace the attack bonus you have in a specific weapon with your elemental magic bonus.

 <u>Propulsion:</u> You are able to propel yourself into the air with your fire magic.
 As a standard action, fly 60 feet in any direction.
 You can use this ability as a move action if you choose to suffer 2 non-lethal damage.